ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 client-processing overheads.

-In both cases a Publisher may benefit from grouping their APIs, providing an API Catalog document for each group - and use the main API Catalog hosted at /.well-known/api-catalog to provide links to these.
+In both cases a Publisher may benefit from grouping their APIs, providing an API catalog document for each group - and use the main API catalog hosted at /.well-known/api-catalog to provide links to these.
 For example a Publisher may decide to group their APIs according to a business category (e.g. 'gaming APIs', 'anti-fraud APIs' etc.) or a technology category (e.g. ''IOT', 'networks', 'AI' etc.),